RileyFW/smstrikers-decomp/README.md

 **How to contribute:**

 1. **Make a pull request** – Simply create a pull request with your changes.
-No need to ask for permission first!
 2. **Join our Discord server** – Connect with other contributors to exchange ideas, coordinate work, or get help: [Discord Server](https://discord.gg/hKx3FJJgrV)

 **Partial matches welcome:**